AndrewGhan/Mod3Project-/README.md

 Categorical Modeling

 # Goal
 The goal of this project is to predict whether a well in Tanzania is functional or in need of repair.
-We created multply models to predict this and the best model that we made was Random Forrest according to the recall and f1 score.

 # Target
 functional = 0